opencaesar/oml-tutorials/tutorial6.md

 The following specific OML projects will be created for the example:

-1. **Parent**: used to nest the sub projects and facilitate their direct inter-depenednecies.
+1. **Parent**: used to nest the sub projects and facilitate their direct inter-dependencies.
 2. **Methodology**: used to define the vocabulary for the systems modeling methodology.
 3. **Home Security**: used to define an abstract security system architecture (depends on 2).
 4. **Smart Sensors**: used to realize the sensor components by the Smart supplier (depends on 3).